NuGet/Home/proposed/2021/NuGet.orgTFMs.md

 ### Success: How do we know if we’ve solved this problem?

 - By gauging excitement/disappointment after blogging about this feature & analyzing sentiment on Twitter/GitHub/DevCom/etc.
+- Compare the before and after numbers for error messages due to TFM incompatibility.
+Is there a noticeable decrease?
+If so, how long after the feature was rolled out for the decrease?

 ### Audience: Who are we building for?